lennartjakob/space-engineers-bom-calc/README.md

-# Space Engineers Blueprint bill of material caluclator
+# Space Engineers Blueprint bill of material calculator
 A new version of the BoM calculator for Space Engineers Blueprints (predecessor and inspiration for this project to be found [here](https://stdrand.com/data/SECalculator/))

 **This currently lacks any fancy UI, which is the next step in development!**